 Weeknight Tofu Stir Fry

-This Weeknight Tofu Stir Fry comes together in less than 30 minutes and is perfect for those days where you feel too busy to cook something complicated!
+This Weeknight Tofu Stir Fry with broccoli comes together in just 30 minutes and is perfect for those days where you feel too busy to cook something complicated.
 This recipe is naturally vegan, gluten-free and packed with protein and veggies for a healthy simple dinner you’ll love!

 One thing I love about this recipe is it’s so versatile.
 Here is what you need to make this recipe: